av-mamzikov/break-reminder/README.md

   - Japanese (ja-JP)
   - Portuguese (Brazil) (pt-BR)
 - Easily extensible with additional language translations
+- Full Unicode support for all languages

 ## Requirements

 - Windows operating system
-- PowerShell 5.1 or higher
+- For PowerShell version: PowerShell 5.1 or higher
-- Windows Forms (included in Windows by default)
+- For VBScript version: Windows Script Host (included in all Windows versions)
+- No additional dependencies required

 ## Installation